Paper, Scissors, Gravity

 Grab a piece of paper.
 (Mentally.
 I'm not ur mom.)

-It's flat.
-No curvature.
+It's flat, with no curvature anywhere.
 Now cut out a wedge, like a pizza slice, and tape the cut edges together.

 It pops up into a cone.
 The paper is still flat everywhere except at the tip.
 All the curvature is concentrated at that single point.
 And the amount of curvature is exactly equal to the angle you removed.

 Removed 60°?
-You have 60° of curvature at the tip.
-That's it.
-That's the whole idea.
+You have 60° of curvature at the tip, and that's the whole idea.

 That missing angle has a name: the deficit angle.